-The following table summarizes the distributions and payments to be made by us to our general partner and its affiliates in connection with the formation, the ongoing operation and the liquidation of TC PipeLines.
+The following table summarizes the distributions and payments to be made by us to our general partner and its affiliates in connection with the formation and the ongoing operation of TC PipeLines.
 These distributions and payments were determined by and among affiliated entities and, consequently, are not the result of arm's length negotiations.